John Waters and Gemma O’Doherty’s challenge to Covid-19 laws adjourned

 Gemma O’Doherty and John Waters arrive at the Four Courts for their hearing on Tuesday.
 Photograph: Alan Betson/The Irish Times

-In judicial review proceedings against the State and the Minister for Health they seek to have various pieces of recently enacted legislation quashed by a judge of the High Court.
+In judicial review proceedings against the State and the Minister for Health they are seeking to have various pieces of recently enacted legislation quashed by a judge of the High Court.

 As was the case when the matter was before the court last week there was tight security and a large Garda presence around the Four Courts complex.

-Supporters of the two remained outside barriers erected by gardaí close to to the courtroom where the case is being heard, when only a limited number of persons were allowed in due to the pandemic.
+Supporters of the two remained outside barriers erected by gardaí close to to the courtroom where the case is being heard.
+Only a limited number of persons were allowed in due to the pandemic.

 Their application for permission to bring the challenge came before Mr Justice Charles Meenan at the High Court on Tuesday morning.